arimboor/arimboor.github.io/_posts/2024-12-10-Palo Alto Firewall evidence collection.md

 - `UAC Tool Triage`{: .filepath}
 - `Disk Image (DD Image)`{: .filepath}

-> Python Module : Developers can leverage YARA Python bindings for implementing various use cases {: .prompt-info }

 #### Tech Support File (TSF)

 A Tech Support File (TSF) is a compressed archive that provides detailed diagnostic information about a device’s configuration & operational status.
 It’s a direct export from the firewall, & you can pull it off with some help from PA tech support.
 Most likely, this is the first set of evidence you'll end up investigating in most of the Palo Alto network firewall cases.

 #### Firewall Traffic Logs

 The logs capture all the traffic traces moving through the network firewall.
 You can export these logs directly from the firewall's user interface.
 System administrators can handle the generation and export of these files on their own, without needing help from PA support.
 These logs are organized by date and can be quite voluminous, typically being exported in CSV format.

  Once collected, you can ingest them into your analytics pipeline, such as OpenSearch, Splunk, or similar platforms for analysis.

 #### UAC Tool Triage